PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit completes the paired Swin-style window reverse canonicalization in `passes/window_partition_layout.py`.
-One `ModelIRGraphIndex` replaces each exact ordered/exclusive `RESHAPE -> TRANSPOSE -> RESHAPE` chain with
+The latest implementation unit moves the Conv1D-shim `TRANSPOSE -> SQUEEZE -> UNARY -> EXPAND_DIMS -> TRANSPOSE` canonicalization to
-`RESHAPE -> DEPTH_TO_SPACE` without rebuilding consumer maps.
-Static ModelIR, lineage, shared-constant clone naming, options/provenance, pruning, and statistics retain former behavior.
-One runtime-inferable first-Reshape dimension is now preserved transactionally.
-Invalid constants, topology, metadata, dtypes, quantization grids, or multi-dynamic targets are complete no-ops.
-Both window partition and reverse production calls now share this indexed semantic owner and Session LayoutState boundary.
+`passes/conv1d_unary_layout.py`.
+One `ModelIRGraphIndex` validates and removes each exact wrapper chain without rebuilding consumer maps.
+Static ModelIR, lineage, unary identity/options/provenance, output metadata repair, pruning, and statistics retain former behavior.
+Consistent dynamic signatures are now preserved explicitly.
+Invalid constants, topology, shape equations, dtypes, quantization grids, or ordering are complete no-ops, and quantization clone failure can no longer leave a partially rewired unary.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.